Treatment for IBS

 Diet and lifestyle changes

-Diet for IBS is an essential part of any treatment for IBS.
-Diet for IBS can help improve the symptoms of IBS over time.
+A diet for IBS is an essential part of any treatment for IBS and can help improve its symptoms over time.

 Below are some rules you should consider while creating a diet plan for IBS:

-- Add fiber to your diet with foods like fruits, vegetables, whole grains, and nuts.
+• Add fiber to your diet with fruits, vegetables, whole grains, and nuts.

-- Keep a record of the foods you eat so you can figure out which foods bring on bouts of IBS.
+• Keep a record of the foods you eat to figure out which foods bring on bouts of IBS.

-- Learn to relax, either by getting more exercise or by reducing stress in your life.
+• Learn to relax by getting more exercise or reducing stress in your life.

 Common food “triggers” are red peppers, green onions, red wine, wheat, and cow’s milk.
-If you’re concerned about getting enough calcium, you can try to get it from other foods, like broccoli, spinach, turnip greens, tofu, yogurt, sardines, salmon with bones, calcium-fortified orange juice, and bread, or calcium supplements.
+Suppose you’re concerned about getting enough calcium.
+In that case, you can try to get it from other foods, like broccoli, spinach, turnip greens, tofu, yogurt, sardines, salmon with bones, calcium-fortified orange juice, bread, or calcium supplements.

 Medications